wwchan29/20CS047/README.md

 Project Code: 20CS047

-WifiPay is an Android mobile application which allow peer-to-peer payment using QR Code with Wi-Fi Direct as additional proxmity checking.
+WifiPay is an Android mobile application which allows peer-to-peer payment using QR Code with Wi-Fi Direct as additional proxmity checking.

 ## Development Environment